-The Panasonic Lumix S1R has the same design and build as the Panasonic Lumix S1.
-The mock-up and prototype cameras were all badged S1R, but the S1 will look the same.
+It’s worth noting that the Panasonic Lumix S1R has the same design and build as the Panasonic Lumix S1.

-In addition, we’re told that there will be a Dual IS system to stabilise stills and video, plus the autofocus system will be fast and accurate.
+There’s also Dual IS system to stabilise stills and video, plus the autofocus system promises to be fast and accurate.
 To quantify ‘fast’, Panasonic is claiming focus will take place in 0.04sec.
 The two cameras will also feature a new Venus Engine processor.
 However, as yet there’s no information about the sensitivity range or continuous shooting rate.

 Both cameras have two card slots.
 One accepts SD-type media while the other is for XQD cards.